 Two boxes are placed on top of each other.
 With how large a force can one pull horizontally in the lower box before the upper box starts to slide?

 5. Estimate the average velocity of the electrons in a metal at room temperature.
-Roskilde University First written test in the breadth module of physics To be held Monday, June 6, 1994, 10:00-14:00 NO AIDS ALLOWED

 Please solve 4 out of the below 5 problems.
 It should be clear which problem that is deselected.